When should I complain?

 How do I complain about non-emergency patient transport for hospitals?

-Non-emergency transport is provided by Medical Services Ltd. However, patients should complain to the PALS office at the hospital where the transport was arranged.
+Patients should complain to the PALS office at the hospital where the transport was arranged.

 How do I complain about community health services?

 Community health services include physiotherapy, podiatry (foot health), district nursing and health visiting, as well as the Urgent Care Centre.
 These services are provided by Whittington Health.

 Whittington Health Patient Advice and Liaison Service (PALS)

 How do I complain about mental health services?